Pegasus-Disaster-Response/PX4-Simulation/README.md

   * many more experimental types (Blimps, Boats, Submarines, High Altitude Balloons, Spacecraft, etc)
 * Releases: [Downloads](https://github.com/PX4/PX4-Autopilot/releases)

+## How to run

+In the terminal, cd into the PX4-Simulation folder and run: make px4_sitl vtol1_baylands

+This will open the vtol1 model (basic vtol with a VLP16 Lidar added to it) in the Baylands world in Gazebo Harmonic.
+To view the Lidar data, you will need to make sure you have the adequate PX4 to ROS2 bridge packages in your desired ROS2 workspace to connect Gazebo topics into ROS.

 ## Releases

 Release notes and supporting information for PX4 releases can be found on the [Developer Guide](https://docs.px4.io/main/en/releases/).